Tihar (festival): Kukur Tihar (Day 2)

-As mentioned in the Mahabharata, Bhairava, a fierce manifestation of Lord Shiva, had a dog as a vahana (vehicle).
-Yama, the god of death, is believed to own two guard dogs – each with four eyes.
-The dogs are said to watch over the gates of Naraka, the Hindu concept of Hell.
-Owing to this belief, this day is also observed as Naraka Chaturdashi.
+As mentioned in the Mahabharata, Bhairava, a fierce manifestation of Shiva, is often depicted with a dog as his vahana (mount).
+Yama, the god of death and justice, is also said to have two guard dogs, each with four eyes, who watch over the gates of Naraka (hell).

+Due to this associations, this day is also observed as Naraka Chaturdashi.

-Kukur Tihar has since acquired widespread popularity on the internet and in 2016, was even adopted by a Mexican animal rights group for a similar celebration in Mexico City.
+Kukur Tihar has since gained widespread popularity on the internet, and in 2016 it was even adopted by a Mexican animal rights group for a similar celebration in Mexico City.